openscihub/osh-pages/README.md

     - default: `process.cwd()`
     - required: yes
     - type: `String`
+  - `secrets`: An object of static secrets.
+These will be merged into the session secrets whenever a private method is called.
   - `routes`: See documentation for [routes()](#pagesroutesname-page).

 Call this to create a new pages instance on the server; it returns